tedelm/MRTEEL/userguide_en.md

 <h3>6.2 Reset/Clear wifi credentials</h3>
 </br>
 To clear the wifi credentials and gain access to the ad-hoc network (192.168.4.1).
 Start your iSpindel and within 1 sec press and hold the reset button on the side (marked as "Reset") for 5 sec.
+If that doesn´t work, double tap the reset button (push two times).
+The blue LED will start to blink repeatedly.
 </br>
 <img src='/IMG/reset_button.PNG'>
 </br>